 The agreements effectively block migrants from accessing the U.S. asylum system, forcing them to seek protection in countries that struggle with high rates of violence and poverty, lack institutions and infrastructure to assist large numbers of refugees, and grapple with severe sociopolitical, economic, and environmental issues.
 Moreover, many Honduran, El Salvadoran and Guatemalan nationals are fleeing these conditions in their own countries, also hoping to seek asylum in the U.S.

 It’s telling that the Trump administration has not called these “safe third country” agreements–a shameful recognition that these countries do not meet the implicit requirements of a safe third country.
+For example, most of the asylum seekers being sent to Guatemala–including families with children–are opting to go back to their countries of origin, often risking their lives but acknowledging that seeking asylum in Guatemala is not safe.

 The agreements with Central American countries tactically move the U.S. border further south.